petrj/OnlineTelevizor/README.md

 Android, UWP and iOS application for playing internet TV and radio through czech IPTV services
 - SledovaniTV
 - Kuki
+- O2 TV
 <br/>
-- this is not official application of SledovaniTV.cz service or Kuki
+- this is not official application of SledovaniTV.cz, Kuki or O2 TV
 <br/>

 - supporting external keyboards and remote controls connected as keyboard (usb, bluetooth, only Android and UWP)